Pupil Privacy Notice

 Pupils aged 13+

-Once our pupils reach the age of 13, we are legally required to pass on certain information about them to Oldham Council, and/or providers of Youth Support Services, as they have responsibilities regarding the education or training of 13-19 year-olds under Section 507B of the Education Act 1996.
+Once our pupils reach the age of 13, we also pass on certain information about them to Oldham Council, and/or providers of Youth Support Services, as they have responsibilities regarding the education or training of 13-19 year-olds under Section 507B of the Education Act 1996.

-This information enables it to provide youth support services, post-16 education and training services, and careers advisers.
+This information enables them to provide youth support services, post-16 education and training services, and careers advisers.